notcostheta/raik-yellowpages-scraper/README.md

 3. The scraped data will be saved to

-business_data.csv

- in the project directory.
+   `business_data.csv` in the project directory.

 ## Example

-To scrape restaurant data from San Francisco, CA, and save it to a CSV file:
+To scrape AI Consultant data from San Francisco, CA, and save it to a CSV file:

 1. Set the search terms and location:
     ```python